-- a. select suitable accounting policies and then apply them consistently; - b. make judgements and accounting estimates that are reasonable and prudent; - c. for the Group financial statements, state whether they have been prepared in accordance with UK-adopted International Accounting Standards and for the Company financial statements state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the Company financial statements; and - d. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and the Company will continue in business.
+- a. select suitable accounting policies and then apply them consistently; - c. for the Group financial statements, state whether they have been prepared in accordance with UK-adopted International Accounting to any material departures disclosed and explained in the Company financial statements; and - d. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and the Company will continue in business.